priyesh2/Wordpress_and_Drupal/README.md

 # Wordpress_and_Drupal installtion using ansible-playbook with tags

 * IMPORTANT-FILES
-(combined.yml , combined.vars , nginxconfub1.tmpl , nginxconfub.tmpl , wordpress.config.tmpl , my.cnf.tmpl)
+(combined.yml , hosts , combined.vars , nginxconfub1.tmpl , nginxconfub.tmpl , wordpress.config.tmpl , my.cnf.tmpl)

 * Installing Wordpress and drupal using ansible on ubuntu with nginx,mariadb and php-fpm *